Victoria, Texas: Education

+Victoria College, a two-year community college, and Texas A&M University–Victoria, a separate independent four-year campus of the Texas A&M University System, provide post-secondary educational opportunities.

 Media

 Newspapers

 The daily newspaper is The Victoria Advocate.
-Additionally, the University of Houston–Victoria publishes The Flame.
+Additionally, Texas A&M University–Victoria publishes The Flame.

 Radio

 Television

 KMOL-LD (channel 17) is Victoria's NBC affiliate, carrying Movies! on 17.2; it is owned and operated by Morgan Murphy Media.

-KVCT (channel 19) is Victoria's Fox affiliate, simulcasting Telemundo on 19.2; carrying The CW Plus on 19.3 and This TV on 19.4; it is owned by SagamoreHill Broadcasting and operated by Morgan Murphy Media.
+KVCT (channel 19) is Victoria's Fox affiliate, simulcasting Telemundo on 19.2; carrying The CW Plus on 19.3 and Heroes & Icons on 19.4; it is owned by SagamoreHill Broadcasting and operated by Morgan Murphy Media.

 KUNU-LD (channel 21) is Victoria's Univision affiliate, carrying Dabl on 21.2; it is owned and operated by Morgan Murphy Media.

 KAVU-TV (channel 25) is Victoria's ABC affiliate, simulcasting NBC on 25.2 and CBS on 25.3; carrying AccuWeather on 25.4 and Ion Television on 25.5; it is owned and operated by Morgan Murphy Media.

-KQZY-LD (channel 33) is Victoria's Cozi TV affiliate, carrying MeTV on 33.2; it is owned and operated by Morgan Murphy Media.
+KQZY-LD (channel 33) is Victoria's Cozi TV; it is owned and operated by Morgan Murphy Media.

-KXTS-LD (channel 41) is Victoria's CBS affiliate, carrying Antenna TV on 41.2; it is owned and operated by Morgan Murphy Media.
+KXTS-LD (channel 41) is Victoria's CBS affiliate, carrying Antenna TV on 41.2 and HSN on 41.3; it is owned and operated by Morgan Murphy Media.

 KVTX-LD (channel 45) is Victoria's Telemundo affiliate; it is owned and operated by Morgan Murphy Media.

 PBS programming is provided by KUHT (channel 8) in Houston and KLRN (channel 9) in San Antonio, which share the Victoria market.